ArizonaMangoJuice/spaced-repetition-client/README.md

 If your guess is correct, you'll see a message saying so and your score tally increment!
 If your guess is incorrect, you'll see a message saying so, and your score will remain unchanged!

+or you can use this demo account!

+- username: Demo
+- password: password123

 ## Features
 - Learn 10 Spanish words!
 - App will help you learn the words you don't know